-Quite often clients with a significant other that resides outside the United States ask what the difference between a fiancée visa and a marriage visa is.
+Frequently, clients who have partners living outside the United States inquire about the distinctions between a fiancée visa and a marriage visa.

-A fiancée/fiancé visa is available to couples who are not yet married and one of them is a US Citizen (“USC”).
+A fiancée/fiancé visa is available to couples who are not yet married and one of them is a U.S. citizen (USC).
 In order to qualify for a fiancée/fiancé visa, the couple must demonstrate an intent to marry each other within 90 days of the fiancée/fiance’s admission to the United States.
-The couple must also demonstrate that they are both free to marry (meaning they are not currently married and/or all previous marriages have been lawfully terminated) and that the USC and foreign national have met each other in person at least once within the 2 year period before the USC files the visa petition.
-The requirement to meet in person may be waived if it is shown that meeting in person would violate strict and long-standing customs of a foreign culture or social practice, or if meeting in person would result in extreme hardship to the USC petitioner.
-Once the foreign national enters the United States with a fiancée/fiancé visa, and is married to the USC within 90 days of admission, the foreign national may then apply to become a lawful permanent resident.
+The couple must also demonstrate that they are both free to marry (meaning they are not currently married and/or all previous marriages have been lawfully terminated) and that the USC and foreign national have met each other in person at least once within the two-year period before the USC files the visa petition.
+The requirement to meet in person may be waived if it is shown that meeting in person would violate strict and long-standing customs of a foreign culture or social practice or if meeting in person would result in extreme hardship to the USC petitioner.
+Once the foreign national enters the United States with a fiancée/fiancé visa and is married to the USC within 90 days of admission, the foreign national may then apply to become a lawful permanent resident.

-A marriage visa on the other hand is for couples who are already married and one of them is a USC.
+A marriage visa, on the other hand, is for couples who are already married, and one of them is a USC.
 If the spouse of the USC is living outside the United States, the USC would file a petition on behalf of the foreign spouse with USCIS.
-Once approved, the case is transferred to the US Consulate in the foreign national’s home country.
-The foreign national will then attend an interview at the consulate and if approved, receives an immigrant visa to enter the United States, as an immediate relative (spouse) of a USC.
-In essence, the foreign national enters the US as a resident.
+Once approved, the case is transferred to the US.
+Consulate in the foreign national’s home country.
+The foreign national will then attend an interview at the consulate and, if approved, receive an immigrant visa to enter the United States as an immediate relative (spouse) of a USC.
+In essence, the foreign national enters the U.S. as a resident.